aldorona/contur/sivells/readme.txt

 License: This code is license free.
-Code users must acknowledge the provenance of the listing by using the following acknowledgement in their published work: "This work used the CONTUR source code by L.F.
+Code users must acknowledge the provenance of the listing by using the following acknowledgement in their published work: "This work used the CONTUR source code by F.L.
 Zavalan and A. Rona, based on the computer program by J.C.
 Sivells".

 Code instructions: